-Macro name: index
+Macro name: index Macro body: None.

 {index}

 Page Properties Macro

 The Page Properties and Page Properties Report macro work together to show summary information from one page on a another page.
 You can see examples of these two macros in action in the Decisions and Product Requirements blueprints.